codsen/codsen/packages/charcode-is-valid-xml-name-character/readme.md

   isProduction4a
 } = require("charcode-is-valid-xml-name-character");

-const res1 = isProduction4a("-");
+const res1 = isProduction4a("-"); // or use validSecondCharOnwards(), the same
 console.log("res1 = " + res1);
 // => 'res1 = true <---- minus is allowed for second character-onwards

-const res2 = isProduction4a("z");
+const res2 = isProduction4a("z"); // or use validSecondCharOnwards(), the same
 console.log("res2 = " + res2);
 // => 'res2 = true
 ```

-It **consumes** a single character (can be any Unicode character, including astral-one, comprising of two surrogates).
+It **consumes** a single character (can be any Unicode character, including astral-one, comprising two surrogates).
 **Returns** Boolean - is it acceptable as the second or subsequent character in XML element's name.

 **[⬆ &nbsp;back to top](#)**

 ## Contributing

-* If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://github.com/codsen/charcode-is-valid-xml-name-character/issues).
+- If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://github.com/codsen/charcode-is-valid-xml-name-character/issues).

-* If you tried to use this library but it misbehaves, or **you need advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/charcode-is-valid-xml-name-character/issues).
+- If you tried to use this library but it misbehaves, or **you need advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/charcode-is-valid-xml-name-character/issues).

-* If you would like to **add or change some features**, just fork it, hack away, and file a pull request.
+- If you would like to **add or change some features**, fork it, hack away, and file a pull request.
 We'll do our best to merge it quickly. _Prettier_ is enabled, so you don't need to worry about the code style.

 **[⬆ &nbsp;back to top](#)**